aperson31415/aus_informatics/!ORAC Userscript/README.md

 - Organises problems into more tags (i.e. starter problems)
 - Allows for custom tagging / bookmarking of problems
 - Adds some small style changes
+- Adds approximations of difficulty for problems, by solve count

 Right now, the order of tags is very specific (i might add detection if someone has unlocked seln).